Quebec, Canada’s hardest-hit province, is also the most aggressive about reopening

 “If you’re the virus, you cannot have chosen a better time to allow people to travel,” Mâsse said.

-In mid-March, officials in Montreal were so concerned by what they said was inadequate screening by border agents that they deployed their own public health workers to airports to screen travelers themselves.
+In mid-March, officials in Montreal were so concerned by what they said was inadequate screening by border agents that they deployed their own public health workers to airports to screen travelers.

 The coronavirus quickly gained a foothold in the province’s ill-prepared and long-neglected long-term care homes.
 Caregivers, often lacking protective gear, worked at multiple facilities, increasing the opportunity for spread.

-At one point, Quebec Premier François Legault said the health care system was missing some 11,000 workers who were stricken with the virus or afraid to work.
-Hospital staff have filled in, and the federal government agreed to send more than 1,000 military troops to overwhelmed homes.
+At one point, Quebec Premier François Legault said the health-care system was missing some 11,000 workers who were stricken with the virus or afraid to work.
+Hospital staff have filled in, and the federal government agreed to send more than 1,000 military troops to overwhelmed care homes.
 Some of them are now sick, too.

 The results have been calamitous.
-At the Résidence Herron in Dorval, 31 residents were found dead after some staff abandoned the facility.
-Some survivors had not been fed or changed in days.
-At the Sainte-Dorothée in Laval, 87 residents died.
+At the Résidence Herron in Dorval, 31 residents died in less than one month.
+Some survivors had not been fed or changed in days after some staffers abandoned the facility.
+At the Sainte-Dorothée in Laval, at least 87 residents have died.

-Legault said he took “full responsibility” for the nursing home crisis, which is responsible for roughly 82 percent of Montreal’s covid-19 deaths.
-He acknowledged facilities were “poorly equipped” for a pandemic.
+Legault said he took “full responsibility” for the nursing home crisis, which is responsible for roughly 63 percent of Quebec’s deaths from covid-19, the disease caused by the novel coronavirus.
+Deaths in long-term care homes account for 81 percent of Canada’s deaths from the coronavirus, with the vast majority occurring in Quebec and neighboring Ontario.
+Legault acknowledged facilities were “poorly equipped” for a pandemic.

-There are also hotspots outside long-term care homes, though analysts said they might be related.
-In Montreal-Nord, the borough with the most coronavirus cases in the city, infected health care workers make up 25 percent of cases.
-The median income of the densely populated borough is roughly $16,800, according to the 2016 census.
+There are also hot spots outside long-term care homes, though analysts said they might be related.
+In Montreal-Nord, the borough with the most coronavirus cases in the city, infected health-care workers make up 25 percent of cases.
+The median income of the densely populated borough is roughly $16,800, according to the 2016 Canadian Census.

-Some workers live in crowded quarters with multiple generations of a family, making isolation difficult and potentially hastening the virus’ spread through the community.
+Some workers live in crowded quarters with multiple generations of family members, making isolation difficult and potentially hastening the virus’s spread through the community.

-“It’s not like you can say ‘most of the cases are happening in long-term care homes or in hospitals, so we don’t need to worry about what’s happening in the community,’” said Ashleigh Tuite, an epidemiologist at the University of Toronto.
+“It’s not like you can say, ‘Most of the cases are happening in long-term care homes or in hospitals, so we don’t need to worry about what’s happening in the community,’ ” said Ashleigh Tuite, an epidemiologist at the University of Toronto.
 “People move back and forth and interact.”

 Montreal, with a metropolitan population of 4 million some 40 miles from the U.S. border, is the epicenter of Canada’s outbreak, with more than one-quarter of the country’s cases.
-Matthew Oughton, an infectious diseases specialist at the city’s Jewish General Hospital, said the virus’ “unfortunate predilection for the vulnerable people in our social fabric” has played a role.
+Matthew Oughton, an infectious diseases specialist at the city’s Jewish General Hospital, said the virus’s “unfortunate predilection for the vulnerable people in our social fabric” has played a role.
 The city has some of Canada’s poorest neighborhoods.

 Legault said conditions there remain “worrisome.”